Contents:

 by gzip (especially since before X3D, there was no binary encoding for VRML files).

-But when you do it, it's also sensible to leave the extension as .wrl.gz
+But when you do it, it's also sensible to leave the extension as .wrl.gz,

-instead of forcing it back into .wrl
+instead of forcing it back into .wrl, hiding the fact that contents

 are compressed by gzip.
 Reason: while many VRML browsers detect the fact that